 Carl D. Perkins Act

-The Carl D. Perkins Act is intended to supplement, not supplant.
-Perkins funds are to be used to supplement the educational programs generally offered with state and local resources.
-To be in compliance with this requirement, a district may not divert state and local funds from an activity merely because Perkins funds are available.
+The Carl D. Perkins Act is intended to supplement the educational programs generally offered with state and local resources.
+To be in compliance with this requirement, a Local Education Agency (LEA) may not divert state and local funds from an activity merely because Perkins funds are available.
 In accordance with other federal funds, districts may only use Perkins money to provide supplemental services that would not have been provided had the Perkins funds not been available.

-- building on the efforts of states and localities to develop challenging academic and technical standards and to assist students in meeting such standards, including preparation for high skill, high wage, or high demand occupations in current or emerging professions;
+- Assisting students in meeting challenging academic and technical standards, including preparation for high skill, high wage, or high demand occupations in current or emerging professions;

-- promoting the development of services and activities that integrate rigorous and challenging academic and career and technical instruction, and that link secondary education and postsecondary education for participating career and technical education students;
+- Promoting the development of services and activities that integrate academic and career and technical instruction;

-- increasing State and local flexibility in providing services and activities designed to develop, implement, and improve career and technical education, including tech prep education;
+- Increasing state and local flexibility in providing services and activities designed to improve career and technical education;

-- conducting and disseminating national research and disseminating information on best practices that improve career and technical education programs, services, and activities;
+- Conducting and disseminating information on best practices that improve career and technical education programs, services, and activities;

 - promotes leadership, initial preparation, and professional development at the State and local levels; and

-- supporting partnerships among secondary schools, postsecondary institutions, baccalaureate degree granting institutions, area career and technical education schools, local workforce investment boards, business and industry, and intermediaries; and
+- Supporting partnerships among secondary schools, postsecondary institutions, baccalaureate degree-granting institutions, area career and technical education schools, local workforce investment boards, business and industry, and intermediaries.

-Note: By accepting the Carl D. Perkins federal grant award, districts agree to abide by all federal and state assurances as required of that money.
+By accepting the Carl D. Perkins federal grant award, LEAs agree to abide by all federal and state assurances as required of that money.